Odion100/SystemLynx/README.md

 console.log(Users, Orders);
 ```

-Now that we've loaded the **Service** that we created in the previous example, and have a handle on the **Users** and **Orders** objects hosted by the **Service**, we can now call any method on those objects in the same way we would remotely.
+Now that we've loaded the **Service** that we created in the previous example, and have a handle on the **Users** and **Orders** class hosted by the **Service**, we can now call any method on those classes in the same way we would remotely.
 In the example below, noticed that both the `User.add` and `Orders.find` methods will return a promise.

 ```javascript
 const { Client } = require("systemlynx");